 I improved the target definition, even more, by adding, “They are looking to buy a house.”
 This thinking is equal to the shoeshine person looking for someone wearing leather shoes.
 No one buys their first house on impulse, and no one ever wanted a mortgage without buying a house.
 Consumers usually spend 6-12 months looking for a house.
 It sounds obvious, but why was it lost on the bank?

-Think about the difference the focused target makes on the marketing programs.
+Think about the difference the focused consumer profile makes on the marketing programs.
 Instead of randomly advertising to everyone on mass media, your brand should focus your limited resources on the consumer who is most open to your message and where they are most willing to listen.
 Advertise on real estate websites during their lunch hour when they take a break to search the web for new housing options.
 Use billboards outside new housing developments and use radio ads on Saturday afternoons to capture them while they drive around looking at new homes.

 Who is most likely to try your brand or love your brand in the future?